 Health-related costs in the United States are very high.
 These expenses may be lessened if optional medical, dental, and optical work is completed before leaving home.
 The U.S. government requires that exchange students have adequate health and accident insurance.
 Exchange students will automatically be enrolled in and billed for the insurance plan provided by the UNL Health Center.
 UNL requires ALL international students to have health insurance that is comparable to the UNL student insurance.
 For more information about these requirements see the UNL Health Center.
 If you are covered by a private insurance company, an insurance waiver must be signed within the first two weeks of each semester of attendance.

 All UNL students are required to document measles (Rubela) immunization.
 A tuberculosis test is required upon arrival at UNL.
 Upon acceptance, further information will be provided.

 To research course offerings, view the Schedule of Classes, which lists the courses that are offered each semester.
 The classes that will be available when you are here will be posted during the semester prior to your arrival (mid-October for the spring semester and mid-March for the fall semester).
 If the courses for the semester you will be at UNL are not yet listed, look at the comparable semester one year earlier.
 The listings do not change appreciably from one year to the next.

 The schedule of classes will allow you to view a description of each course.
 If you need more detailed information, please contact your international office.

-Once you have been officially admitted to UNL, you will be enrolled in the courses you have selected.
+Once you have been officially admitted to UNL, you are allowed to enroll in classes.